 There is no cost or time investment to an informal name change, but generally you cannot get key documents (driver’s license, social security, etc) changed with an informal name change.

-Penn State allows students with a “significant reason” to use a preferred name in place of or in addition to a legal name.
-The policy and procedure for requesting to use a preferred name is found in Penn State Policy AD84.
+Penn State allows students to use a chosen name in place of or in addition to a legal name as long as the purpose is not to avoid legal obligations or for misrepresentation.
+The policy and procedure for requesting use of your chosen name is found in Penn State Policy AD84.

 If you have one of these documents, you can skip down to the “Changing Documents” section for links to common documents used in name changes.

-There are a few reasons you can’t get your name changed: to avoid creditors, to commit fraudulent acts or if you are a convicted felon (with some exceptions 2 years after sentence completion).
+There are a few reasons you can’t get your name changed: to avoid creditors, to commit fraudulent acts, or if you are convicted felony (with some exceptions).

 The court is not allowed to refuse a name change for an individual seeking a name change as part of a gender change unless it finds that the name change is really being sought for one of the prohibited reasons.
 In Re McIntyre, 715 A.2d 400 (Pa.
 1998).

 Note that the law specifically provides an exception to the requirement of publication if you can show that publication would jeopardize your safety.
 If that is shown, the court can waive the publication requirement and seal the file.

 A formal name change requires that you make a formal request to the court.
 This is called a petition.
 Your petition will have several parts: confidential information certification form, civil cover sheet, cover page, petition, two draft orders, and a draft notice.

 The civil cover sheet is used by the court’s administrators to track the numbers and types of cases that are filed in the various courts.
 It must be submitted with any new civil filing.